scgbern/scgpico/content/wiki/events/suite2010/papers/index.md

 technique, which has been applied to searching components in Java libraries providing container functionalities.

-### Fostering Synergies â How Semantic Web Technology could influence Software Repositories
+### Fostering Synergies &mdash; How Semantic Web Technology could influence Software Repositories

 -  Michael Würsch - Department of Informatics, University of Zurich, Switzerland
 -  Gerald Reif - Department of Informatics, University of Zurich, Switzerland